wtRinaldi/portfolio/content/blog/animated-menu.md

   </div>
 ```

-'isShowMenu' variable used to apply classes along with some functions to set the variable
+<p class="pt-6 pb-3">'isShowMenu' variable used to apply classes along with some functions to set the variable</p>

 ```js
 const isShowMenu = ref(false)